percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.18.0.md

 ## Deprecation, Rename and Removal

+* The new `enableVolumeExpansion` Custom Resource option allows to disable the [automated storage scaling with Volume Expansion capability](../scaling.md#automated-scaling-with-volume-expansion-capability).
+The default value of this option is `false`, which means that the automated scaling is turned off by default.
+*
-A number of Service exposure Custom Resource options in the `replsets`, `sharding.configsvrReplSet`, and `sharding.mongos` subsections were renamed to provide unified experience with other Percona Operators:
+* A number of Service exposure Custom Resource options in the `replsets`, `sharding.configsvrReplSet`, and `sharding.mongos` subsections were renamed to provide unified experience with other Percona Operators:

     * `expose.serviceAnnotations` option renamed to `expose.annotations`
     * `expose.serviceLabels` option renamed to `expose.labels`
     * `expose.exposeType` option renamed to `expose.type`

 ## Known Issues and Limitations